kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 ### Timeout on reaching the PodsReady condition

+We introduce two timeouts defined in the `waitForPodsReady.timeoutSeconds` and `waitForPodsReady.replacementTimeoutSeconds` fields.

+First one tracks the time between job getting unsuspended (the time of unsuspending a job is marked by the Job's `job.status.startTime` field) and reaching the `PodsReady=true` condition.

-We introduce a timeout, defined in the `waitForPodsReady.timeoutSeconds` field, on reaching the `PodsReady` condition since the job is unsuspended (the time of unsuspending a job is marked by the Job's `job.status.startTime` field).
-When the timeout is exceeded, the Kueue's Job Controller suspends the Job corresponding to the workload and puts into the ClusterQueue's `inadmissibleWorkloads` list.
-The timeout is enforced only when `waitForPodsReady` is enabled.
+Second one tracks the time between changing `PodsReady` condition to `false` after the job is running and reaching the `PodsReady=true` condition once again.

+When any of the timeouts is exceeded, the Kueue's Job Controller suspends the Job corresponding to the workload and puts into the ClusterQueue's `inadmissibleWorkloads` list.
+The timeouts are enforced only when `waitForPodsReady` is enabled.

 ### Test Plan